 In Part 1 of “Paying for Primary Care”, actuary Gayle Brekke (mis)computed the provider side administrative cost burden of paying insurance at about 28%; in a response, I showed it likely that the true number was less than 9%, indicting that Brekke had inflated by more than three fold.
 Now we turn to Brekke’s Part 2, in which she raised (and compounded) the stakes by factoring in an additional 17.5% of primary care costs for insurer-side profit and other administrative expenses.
 I argue here that Brekke’s Part 2 analysis rests on some apparently mistaken assumptions about the nature and practical effect of the Affordable Care Act’s rules on Medical Loss Ratio (MLR).
-For insurer-side profit and administrative costs associated with paying for primary care with private insurance, Ms Brekke has yet again inflated reality by about least three fold.
+For insurer-side profit and administrative costs associated with paying for primary care with private insurance, Ms Brekke has yet again inflated reality by about three fold.

 The Affordable Care Act sets a maximum allowed amount that private insurers can pass on to consumers for profit and other administrative expenses.
 That maximum is measured in relation to the amounts the insurers spend for medical care, its “medical losses”.
 In the employer insurance market on which Brekke bases her computation, insurers are required to maintain an MLR of 85% or greater.
 This allows them profit and other administrative expenses up to to 17.5% of their medical spend.
 Since non-profit insurers like Medicare and employer self-insurance have low insurer-side administrative costs (about 3% for all Medicare administrative costs), it is highly likely that somewhere between 60% and 80% of the actually usable share of allowable non-MLR expenses reflects profits.

 But roughly half of the people paying for primary care with FFS insurance are in non-profit plans (over 90 million in self-insured employer sponsored plans, over 30 million in traditional Medicare and over 25 million in fee for service Medicaid and CHIP).
 With just the one misstep of ignoring the diminished role of profit for these insurers, Brekke inflates potential insurer-side savings for the non-profit half of the market by about three-fold.
-And that misstep is one of many Brekke takes.
+And that misstep is one of many Brekke mistakes.